Important Player Rules for Organized BTA Play During the COVID-19 Pandemic:

 5 – Register for Your Team

-Once everything above is in place, you will need to REGISTER for your team using the link below…
+Once everything above is in place, you will need to LOGIN to the BTA website and REGISTER for your team.
+REGISTER FOR YOUR TEAM HERE

 The BTA has a limited number of courts available.
 Teams will be registered on a first-paid, first-registered basis.
 Therefore, it is imperative for all captains to register teams with the League Coordinators as soon as possible.